cmangos/issues/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: 🚀 Feature
-about: Ask for a well defined and described Feature
+about: Ask for a well defined and described Feature for CMaNGOS.
 ---

 ## 🚀 Feature